 Remedial Program (3-12 gr):

-Testing with Local Public School:
+Testing through Local Public School:

-- Parents need to contact school's counselor in advance and request testing.
+- Parents need to contact their local school's superintendent to request to have your student take a standardized test with the school.
 The local school should provide further information regarding time of testing and general content of the test.